 What raffle money has been spent on

-All around the country, National Trust properties use raffle funds to continue important conservation and repair work.
+All around the country, our properties use raffle funds to continue important conservation and repair work.

-The following are just a few examples of projects that have been supported with the funds you have helped raise:
+The following are just a few examples of projects that have been supported with the funds you've helped raise:

 The Soho Tapestry has hung at Erddig since it was woven in the 1720s.
 The Tapestry forms a series of four, but sadly the fourth tapestry has been in storage since the 1970s requiring much needed restoration.
 The Tapestry which depicts a duck hunt with figures dressed in oriental custom is now being restored back to its former glory thanks to money raised by our raffles.